France, Lille

 Of course, what’s a Christmas market without some holiday foods?
 At the Arras Christmas Market, you’ll find all the classic favorites, including tartiflette (my personal favorite), vin chaud, and gingerbread, alongside specialties from regions like Normandy, Alsace and the North of France.

-PRO TIP: Remember that Christmas markets in France tend to close earlier than you might expect.
+To keep in mind: Remember that Christmas markets in France tend to close earlier than you might expect.
 It’s really common to come for lunch, a snack or for an after work drink.
-You can definitely enjoy a meal in the Arras Christmas Market (the foods are often very filling) but I recommend not planning your dinner around it unless you’re visiting on a Saturday!
+You can definitely enjoy a meal in the Arras Christmas Market (the foods are often very filling) but it’ll probably consist of snacking on different market foods rather than a standard meal!

 Several unique foodie finds in the Arras Christmas Market including gingerbread, salmon and savoury crepes